Nikitushka/ProjectIcaros/Reports/competitor_mapping/README.md

 # Introduction
 This document serves as an index of different types of competitors we have in terms of mapping radiotransmitters and signals.

-The criteria for being selected as a "competitor" are google queries containing "sdr map", "radio transmitter map" and "wireless signal map".
+The criteria for being selected as a "competitor" are google queries containing "sdr map", "radio transmitter map" and "wireless signal map" and our team deeming the projects being closest to our end result.

 Specific keywords will be **boldened** and explained at the bottom, in the glossary.